sethrylan/sethrylan.github.io/_posts/2012-07-31-arduino-altimeter.md

 * psta = measured pressure in x1 (or hPa)
 * psealevel = millibar (or hPa) pressure at sea level; usually 1013.25, in this example, I use what I know is the pressure at sea level.

-A common heuristic is pressure reduces by 1 millibar per 30ft of elevation.
+This is a more accurate version of the common heuristic that pressure reduces by 1 millibar per 30ft of elevation.
 After this crunching we get the graph below, showing that we reached 500m in just under 3 minutes, and you can see what this looks like from the [flight video](http://youtu.be/5M-c3BhNPWc).

 <p align="center">
   <img src="/images/2012-07/Screenshot-from-2012-07-30-204153.png" align="center" width="80%"/>